tzrikka/thrippy/docs/github/app-settings.md

-# GitHub Apps: Configuration Details
+# GitHub Apps: Settings & Details

 ## Apps Acting on Their Own Behalf